mwalbers1/Data-Analytics-Bootcamp/school-district-analysis/README.md

 #### Average Reading and Math scores by grade

-Both reports have missing values (nan) for Thomas High School 9th grade which is expected.
+Both reports have missing values (nan) for Thomas High School, 9th grade.

 #### Spending Ranges report
 The effect of updating the 9th grade scores to NaN for Thomas High School has significantly changed the `% Passing Math`, `% Percent Passing Reading`, `% Overall Passing` metrics in the `$630-644` spending range in which Thomas High School belongs.
-The new Spending Ranges report is misleading as it implies that schools falling in the `$630-644` range have an overall failing percentage.
+The new Spending Ranges report implies that schools in the `$630-644` range have an overall passing percentage below 60% and a % Passing Math below 70%.

 **Before changes to 9th grade scores**